KpuBemKa/wav-parser/README.md

 ```

 ## Install `flash-attn` optimization option:
 Note: not available on all GPUs.
-Check if available on yours
+Check if available on yours.

 Install it:
 ```.sh